-The game was tied at 1-1 after nine innings, Gardner having driven in Boston’s only run on a groundout in the seventh.
+The game was tied at 1-1 after nine innings.
 In the top half of the 10th the Giants grabbed a 2-1 lead.
 With Christy Mathewson on the mound for New York, Boston’s chances appeared slim.
 Clyde Engle led off the inning by lifting a soft fly to center field, but Fred Snodgrass pulled his infamous muff.
 Hooper made the first out and then Steve Yerkes walked.
-With runners on first and second, Tris Speaker lifted a lazy fly in foul territory near the first base coach’s box, but for some reason Fred Merkle didn’t make much of an effort.
+With runners on first and third, Tris Speaker lifted a lazy fly in foul territory near the first base coach’s box, but for some reason Fred Merkle didn’t make much of an effort.
 He just stood watching as Chief Meyers, the Giants catcher, plowed down the line and tipped the ball with the end of his mitt.
 Given new life, Speaker singled to score Engle with the tying run.
-With runners at first and third, Mathewson walked Duffy Lewis intentionally to load the bases.
+With runners at second and third, Mathewson walked Duffy Lewis intentionally to load the bases.
 Up to the plate stepped Gardner.

 Realizing that Mathewson was working him to hit a low ball, Larry allowed two balls to go by before he swung and missed at the third pitch.
 A walk meant forcing in the winning run, so Matty couldn’t afford to be cute.
 His next pitch was over the inside corner, well above the knee.
 Larry swung and a shout went up as the ball headed for deep right field.
 “I was disappointed at first because I thought the ball was going out,” Larry remembered, “but then when I saw Yerkes tag up, then score to end it, I realized it meant $4,024.68, just about double my earnings for the year.”